 And the brown sugar?
 Dark or light, either one is fine.
 Dark brown sugar has more molasses flavor.
 If you like, you can use all white sugar, or a combination of white and brown.

 For Four Pounds of Salmon

-To get the best flavor from the spices and herbs, bring one-quarter of the water called for (before adding salt) to a boil in a covered pan.
+To get the best flavor from the spices and herbs, bring one-quarter of the water called for in the recipe to a boil.
 Immediately remove from heat, add the herbs and spices, cover, and let it steep for ten minutes.
-Then go ahead and add it to the remaining brine ingredients.
+Add it to the remaining brine ingredients.

 The salmon brine must be 40 degrees Fahrenheit or lower before dropping in the fish.
-Keep the brining fish refrigerated, and out of the food danger zone to prevent spoilage.
+Keep the brining fish refrigerated and be aware of these seafood safety guidelines.